akuklev/HOCC/README.md

 Unfortunatelly, the Homotopy Type Theory as defined in 2014 lacked good computational properties, in particular it lacks effective evaluation.
 After a multitude of developments (in particular, by Valery Isaev) an exceptionally elegant computational variant of the theory was presented in early 2022 in a series of talks M. Shulman.
-They author coin the name Higher Observational Type Theory (HOTT).
+The authors coined the name Higher Observational Type Theory (HOTT).
 While still unpublished and not yet implemented in any proof assistant, HOTT seems perfectly feasible.